tonyfahrion/howsystemswork/containerization.md

 The next point for rkt seems to be flexibilty - as rkt seems to be able to spawn containers with different user contextes each.
 This is a huge plus!
 I think, doing container isolation in userland is a bad idea.
 It affects a lot of code.
 So the risk of bugs and security issues is high, getting it stable is more difficult and I prever my rule of thumbs: Keep security layers as low \(in case of least software level, or as near to easy principels\) as possible.
 If you need complex ACLs, it will be difficult to maintain, more difficult to transport the security concept idea and the risk to loose an overall view gets to high.

+* might be an issue: portability, because rkt seems to depend on kvm - may be Linux only (hosts, not guests)

 **more to come here**

 ## Docker - the most prominent container format / tooling

 * my opinion: badly designed, quick development \(focus on output, not quality; achitecture seems to be done by a developer, not an infrastructure guy\)
+* similar to wordpress: not well written, but has a strong community and is therefor a strong force with a long breath. (this is my first impression of the project)